92chuck/Biscoff/README.md

 npm install
 npm start

+and need to set up your own Firebase config address. create an app on Firebase and put your own config information to src/firebase.js

 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 ```